 See the online registration schedule for priority registration times and additional information about registration options.
-Questions about the registration process can be answered by Rogue Central, RCS@roguecc.edu.
+Rogue Central, RCS@roguecc.edu answers questions about the registration process.

-Credit students register using the online registration system at www.roguecc.edu/ myRogue.
+Credit students register using the online registration system at www.roguecc.edu/myRogue.

 Students should register carefully as they are liable for tuition/fees for any registered courses.
 Students must drop their registration online, or in person at Rogue Central if they do not plan to attend.
 Only those who have paid in full are eligible for priority registration.